-However it’s spelled, it means a plan of actions, activities, or procedures, usually for a specific purpose.
+However it’s spelled, program refers a plan of actions, activities, or procedures, usually for a specific purpose.
 Alternatively, it can refer to a list of acts or performers associated with an event, such as a theatrical play or a concert.
 Program can also function as a verb.
 It means to set, regulate, or modify to produce a specific result.
 When referring to writing code, both British and Americans use program as the preferred spelling.

 Program in the US

-Program and Programme Outside the US
+Program and programme outside the US